slamora/brackets-wiki/Preview-Images-Research.md

 * getFocusedEditor returns null
     * _[nj] I'm not clear why this has to be the case in Glenn's proposal.
 If `getActiveEditor()` can return an "immutable" editor, it seems like `getFocusedEditor()` could return the same._
     * _[pf] It might be nicer though: that way well-written extensions might disable some of their behavior.
 Any extension that blows up when `getFocusedEditor()` is null would be pretty buggy already anyway..._
+    * _[jh] This is a take awy from our initial discussion (jh + nj)_

+Common disadvantage:
-Common disadvantage: getFocusedEditor returns null - this will break some extensions
+* getFocusedEditor returns null - this will break some extensions
+* Save as needs extra work

 _[pf] Another common disadvantage: we'd have to go through all our core features like Find, Replace, Quick Find Definition, file-scoped Find in Files, etc. and make them turn themselves off when an image is open.
 (Unless we feel ok about the sloppiness of no-op Find bars, etc. being accessible)._

-### Non modal image viewer in place of the text editor backed by a standard document
+### Non modal image viewer in place of the text editor backed by immutable and empty document
 _Also known as Glenn's proposal_
-* An HTML document with the image is appended to the code mirror wrapper.
+* An HTML document with the image is appended as a div-tag to the code mirror wrapper element.
-    * _[nj] I think we should be a little clearer here--I believe the proposal is that we would overlay the CodeMirror editor with a `<div>` containing the image.
-(It's not clear what "placing an HTML document with the image" would mean.)_
-* A document for an image is a standard but immutable document a document whose text is always empty.
-The image file's content won't be loaded into the editor, it will be loaded for rendering by the browser.
+* A document for an image is an immutable instance of Document, whose text is always empty.
+The image file's content won't ever be loaded into the editor, it will be loaded for rendering by the browser.
-    * _[nj] This would be clearer if we said "a document whose text is always empty".
-It's probably also worth stating the obvious--that we won't actually be loading the content of the image file into the document; if someone wants to get that content for some reason, they'll have to read the file themselves._
 * All calls to text-based APIs (get text, cursor, selection) should remain unchanged and respond as they would on an empty document.
-    * _[pf] For this reason I find the label "standard document" confusing.
-It's not really a standard Document, since it's specially been made immutable._
-    * _[nj] ...except for APIs that try to *change* the text, which would (silently) do nothing, right?_
 * Implement support immutable documents, APIs that modify text would have to be tweaked to check for mutability.
+When called on an immutable document any of these would silently do nothing.
     * _[pthiess] Are there concerns with a design which allows - let's say a paste operation - on a document that isn't mutable?_
         * _[pf] The design wouldn't allow Paste or any other change, since both the Document & the CodeMirror instance are set to readonly._
     * _[randy] Also, what about immutable operations such as copy -- what would you get if you then pasted into an HTML document?_